antariandel/daqhats_dev/README.md

 Follow the instructions at https://www.raspberrypi.org/help/ for setting up a Raspberry Pi.

 ## Build Instructions
-1. Power off the Raspberry Pi and attach one or more HAT boards, using unique address settings for each.
+1. Power off the Raspberry Pi and attach one or more DAQ HAT boards, using unique address settings for each.
 Refer to [Installing the HAT board](https://nwright98.github.io/daqhats/hardware.html) for detailed information. (*update link to mccdaq repo when available*)
    When using a single board, leave it at address 0 (all address jumpers removed.)
 One board must always be at address 0 to ensure that the OS reads a HAT EEPROM and initializes the hardware correctly.
 2. Power on the Pi, log in, and open a terminal window (if using the graphical interface.)
 3. Update your installation packages and install git (if not installed):